syncfusion-content/extension-docs/Extension/ASP.NET-Extension/Project-Migration.md

 # Syncfusion Project Migration

-Syncfusion Project Migration is a Visual Studio add-in that helps to migrate the existing Syncfusion ASP.NET project from one Essential Studio version to another version.
+Syncfusion Project Migration is a Visual Studio add-in that allows you to migrate the existing Syncfusion ASP.NET project from one Essential Studio version to another version.

 **Important****:** The Syncfusion ASP.NET Web Application Project Migration utility is available from v13.1.0.30.

 ## Migrate Syncfusion Project

-The following steps help you to migrate your existing Syncfusion ASP.NET application.
+The following steps direct you to migrate your existing Syncfusion ASP.NET application.

 1. Right-click on **Syncfusion** **ASP****.****NET** **project** from Solution Explorer and select **Syncfusion** **VS** **Extensions**.
 Choose **Migrate** **the** **Project** **to** **Another** **version****…**